-The answer varies depending on the political ideology of those you speak to.
-Those who have no regard for the SACP say it won't contest elections on its own for fear that it might only attract 45% of the vote and be relegated to opposition obscurity in Parliament with a handful of seats.
+The answer varies depending on the politieal ideology of those you speak to.
+Those who have no regard for the SACP say it won't contest elections on its own for fear that it might only attract 4% or 5% of the vote and be relegated to opposition obscurity in Parliament with a handful of seats.

-Some have felt strongly that the recent posture of the SACP, to the extent of marching with those that carry a laced narrative of regime change, is a move towards weakening the ANC in the run-up to it contesting elections in 2019.
+Some have felt very strongly that the recent posture of the SACP, to the extent of marching with those that carry an incidious laced narrative of regime change is a move towards weakening the ANC in the run up to it con-

-This, if true, is based on speculation of the ANC moving towards losing power in the coming elections.
-The SACP seems to be planning its exit from the alliance, not in defence of our revolutionary gains but in an attempt to guard at whatever cost its place at the table.
+This, if true, is based on the speculation of the ANC moving towards losing power in the forthcoming elections.
+The SACP seems to be planning its exit from the alliance, not in defence of our revolutionary gains but in an attempt to guard at whatever cost its place at the table

-Those communists argue, however, that the SACP has always been the intellectual leader of the strategic alliance and that the party just needs to rescue the ANC from one of the factions in order to resume its role of providing intellectual leadership.
+Those communists arone however that the SACP has always been the intellectual leaders of the strategic alliance and that the party just needs to rescue the ANC from one of the factions in order to resume its role of providing intellectual leadership

-Whatever happens to the alliance and the SACP's future in it, it is worth noting that a segment of the ANC leadership - even back in exile and the political wilderness - has always mistrusted the SACP.

-Nzimande and company need to decide what the best strategy is for their organisation and their own political aspirations.

-To what end does it serve their purpose to continue shouting at Zuma, imploring him to resign, while attending fortnightly cabinet meetings with him?
+Whatever happens to the alliance and the SACP's future in it, it is worth noting that a segment of the ANC leadership - even back in exile and political wilderness - has always mistrusted the SACP, Nzimande and company need to decide what the best strategy i for their organisation and their own political aspirations.
+To what end does it serve their purpose to continue shouting at Zuma, imploring him to resign, while attending fortnightly Cabinet meetings with him?

 That cannot be good for the ANC, the SACP or the country at large.
-It is time the SACP took that

-It is time the SACP took that dreaded step.
-Either stay in an alliance with the ANC and respect is democratic centralism and the right to choose its own leaders, or contest elections on their own and make a play for state power.
+It is time the SACP took that dreaded sten Either stay in an alliance with the ANC and respect its democratic centralism and the right to choose its own leaders, or contest elections on their own and make a play for state power.

-They cannot have it both ways.

-• Matiwane is chairperson of the South African Students' Congress, Western Cape
+They cannot have it both ways and yet we who say this are not "captured".
+Buyile Sangolekhaya Matiwane, chairperson of South African Students Congress, Western Cape